 As business payment processing becomes increasingly digital, operational efficiencies will naturally follow.
 Streamlined, automated processing will become the norm, eventually replacing manual processing and reconciliation.

 The idea of waiting days for a cheque to clear or an Electronic Funds Transfer (EFT) to process, will feel as limiting as the idea of relying purely on personal cheques for buying groceries.
 Routine business payments, like supplier payments, payroll, benefits, and expenses, will have the option of being processed in real time, and will be coupled with rich remittance information to streamline record keeping.

-The future of business payments is taking shape, and it’s fast, reliable, secure and efficient.
+The future of business payments is taking shape — and it’s fast, reliable, secure, and efficient.

 Faster business payments are already starting to deliver benefits to businesses of all sizes, from one employee to tens of thousands.
-Increased access to cash flow and straight-through processing ultimately has a halo effect within the economy at large.
+Increased access to cash flow and straight-through processing ultimately has a positive impact within the economy at large.
 Why is this so important?
 Current payment processing methods (which include cheques, paper invoices, cash, electronic funds transfer and other traditional methods) are costing Canadian businesses an estimated $3 to $6.5 billion per year, according to Payments Canada.
 If even a portion of these payment processing costs are reduced, it represents a large potential savings for Canadian businesses.